Tom-Nagy/walking-around/README.md

 Issue : When the navigation menu is toggled and clicked on, the list of links of the menu doesn't appear.
 Solve : JQuery script was missing before the </body>.
 I was using a Beta version of Bootstrap that didn't include it.

-Issue : Whe can see the "Curent page." message provided in the span with class="sr-only" that goes with the active link.
+Issue : Whe can see the "Current page." message provided in the span with class="sr-only" that goes with the active link.
 Solve : The "sr-only" class goes with aria-hidden attribute.

 Issue : The callout button of the hone page is not aligned with the the copyright text.